teamforus/foundation/manuals/development/change-management-full.md

 #### Process:

-*   Issue is opened in General repo from issue template 1
+*   Change request is opened in General repo
-*   When the issue is opened, the opener fills template
 *   Issue is created and automatically labeled, with initial labels; Phase 1 - Intake; Status - Not planned;
 *   Product owner or scrum master will start analyzation
 *   Product owner, scrum master will label issue with result of analyzation